ethersphere/bee/README.md

 Swarm is a decentralised data storage and distribution technology, ready to power the next generation of censorship resistant, unstoppable serverless apps.

 Swarm is economically self-sustaining due to a built-in incentive system enforced through smart contracts on the Ethereum blockchain.
 Swarm aspires to shape the future towards a self-sovereign global society and permissionless open markets.
 Applications can run autonomously yet securely in a planetary-scale deployment and execution environment.

+## Bee#
+Installation#
+Don't have Bee installed yet?
+It's easy!
+Head over to the installation section to get Bee up and running.